shawtom/vinted_notifications/README.md

 3. **Initial Configuration**

    The application can be configured through the Web UI after starting.
-However, you can also change the Web UI port in the
-   `configuration_values.py` file directly.
+The Web UI runs on port 18472 by default, and the RSS feed runs on port 18473.
+These can be configured through the Web UI configuration panel.

 4. **Run the application**